TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 interface PersistQueryClientOptions {
   /** The QueryClient to persist */
   queryClient: QueryClient
-  /** The Persistor interface for storing and restoring the cache
+  /** The Persister interface for storing and restoring the cache
    * to/from a persisted location */
-  persistor: Persistor
+  persister: Persister
   /** The max-allowed age of the cache.
    * If a persisted cache is found that is older than this
    * time, it will be discarded */